james-card/NanoOs/docs/2025-03-03_Retrospective.md

 In this architecture, there would be no such thing as a hardware abstraction "layer," nor would there be any need for one.
 A process that directly interacted with a piece of hardware would be responsible for the abstraction.
 Like the MicroSD card process, a device driver would be a process with a well-defined message API.
 Processes that needed access to the hardware would interface with it via (zero-copy) messages.

+I watched an interview with Dave Cutler in which he stated that UNIX is extended by adding things to the filesystem while Windows is extended by adding new objects.
+I think that's taking things a bit far but, in that example, this architecture would be closer to the Windows model than the UNIX model if a process is an "object" (as it would be under Alan Kay's definition of the term).
+New functionality could be added to the OS at any time just by launching a new kernel process.

 So, I'm not really sure what to call this architecture.
 Is it a "hybrid kernel"?
-A "modular monolithic kernel"?
-Something else entirely?  ::shrug::  I don't know and maybe the name isn't important.
+It almost seems like the inverse of what usually goes by that name.
+Is it a "modular monolithic kernel"?
+It kind of looks that way from the standpoint of a user space program.
+Is it something else entirely?  ::shrug::  I don't know and maybe the name isn't important.
 It's an architecture that seems to scale well from the embedded space upward.
 Not sure what to call that.

 ## Permissions